 Nicole Fornabaio/Rd.com, iStock/PhilipCacka

 Rodents love to make nests out of couch cushions, and wooden tables and chairs can become warped after spending a summer in the heat and humidity.
-You’re better off donating any furniture you can’t use, or store them in an attic or basement if you have room.
+You’re better off donating any furniture you can’t use or storing them in an attic or basement if you have room.
 Don’t miss these other 13 garage mistakes that put you in danger.

 Nicole Fornabaio/Rd.com, iStock/Grafissimo